-Depreciation of property, plant and equipment (Note 4)
+Depreciation of plant and equipment (Note 4)

-Property, plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
+Plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
 Management estimates the useful lives of property, plant and equipment to be within 1 to 5 years.
-The carrying amount of the Group's and the Company's property, plant and equipment as at 31 March 2015 are \$33,000 (2014 - \$43,000) and \$33,000 (2014 - \$43,000) respectively.
+The carrying amount of the Group's and the Company's plant and equipment as at 31 March 2017 are \$14,000 (2016 - \$23,000) and \$14,000 (2016 - \$23,000) respectively.
 Changes in the expected level of usage and technological developments could impact the economic useful lives and the residual values of these assets, therefore future depreciation charges could be revised.
-A 10% change in the useful life of the Group's property, plant and equipment would not have a material impact on the Group's results for the financial year ended 31 March 2015.
+A 10% change in the useful life of the Group's and the Company's plant and equipment would not have a material impact on the Group's and the Company's results for the financial year ended 31 March 2017.

-Allowance for bad and doubtful debts (Note 8, 9, and 10)
+Allowance for impairment losses on other receivables (Note 6, 7, and 8)

-Allowances for bad and doubtful debts are based on an assessment of the recoverability of other receivables.
+Allowances for impairment losses are based on an assessment of the recoverability of other receivables.
 Allowances are applied to other receivables where events or changes in circumstances indicate that the balances may not be collectible.
 The identification of bad and doubtful debts requires the use of judgement and estimates.
 Where the expected outcome is different from the original estimate, such difference will impact carrying value of trade and other receivables and doubtful debt expenses in the period in which such estimate has been changed.
-A 10% change in the allowance for bad and doubtful debts would not have a material impact on the Group's results for the financial year ended 31 March 2015.
+A 10% change in the allowance for bad and doubtful debts would not have a material impact on the Group's and the Company's results for the financial year ended 31 March 2017.